Home > Desserts > Hungarian Chocolate And Hazelnut Cake (Esterhazy Torte)

 Instruction image for Chocolate And Hazelnut Layer Cake 03

-2. Once it reaches that color turn off the heat and add the bicarb soda.
+2. Once it reaches that color and temperature, turn the heat off and add the bicarb soda.
 Stir immediately until well combined.

 Instruction image for Chocolate And Hazelnut Layer Cake 04